 Recipe Testers’ Reviews

-These apple spider web pops are a fun treat for kiddos of all ages.
+These Halloween chocolate covered apple slices are a fun treat for kiddos of all ages.
 Slightly more healthy than your average treat but still a little decadent.
 What I like about this is it is pretty quick to make and the size is just right for little ones.
 I did find it took a long time for the chocolate coating to set and after putting it into the fridge it did spread a bit.

 What my tasters loved was the contrast between the sweetness of the chocolate and the tart taste of the apple.
 They also appreciated the fact that it was semi-sweet chocolate that was used as milk chocolate would have made it too sweet.
 My only recommendation would be to use a thinner stick as the thick ones don’t go into the apple nicely and to use nicely rounded apples for this.
 It makes them look nice and it’s easier to get even slices.
 By the way, my grandkids and their grandfather went back for seconds.